The Distance Function from a Real Algebraic Variety: Definition and first properties

 \end{proposition} \begin{proof} For general $u\in V$, the variety of the critical ideal $I_u$ in $V$ with respect to $X$ is the union of the varieties of $I_u$ with respect to its components $X_i$.
 The conclusion follows by Lemma \ref{pro:roots charpoly}.\qedhere \end{proof}

 Given an affine variety $X\subset V$, as the data point $u$ moves in $V$, the number of complex-valued critical points of $d_u$ remains constant and is equal to $\mathrm{EDdegree}(X)$.
 On the other hand, the number of real-valued critical points of $d_u$ is constant on the connected components of the complement of a hypersurface $\Sigma_X\subset V$, called the {\em ED discriminant} of $X$.
-For a precise definition, see \cite[\S 4, \S 7]{DHOST}.
+For a precise definition, see \cite[Sections 4, 7]{DHOST}.
 In particular, if $u$ is close to $\Sigma_X$, then two distinct real (or complex conjugate) roots of $\mathrm{EDpoly}_{X,u}$ tend to coincide.
-This fact implies the following natural result, which appears essentially in \cite[Proposition 2.11]{HW}, where the discriminant of the ED polynomial was called {\em offset discriminant}.
+This fact implies the following natural result, which appears essentially in \cite[Proposition 2.13]{HW}, where the discriminant of the ED polynomial was called {\em offset discriminant}.
+We denote by $\Delta_X(u)\coloneqq\Delta_{t^2}\mathrm{EDpoly}_{X,u}(t^2)$ the discriminant of the ED polynomial of $X$ at $u$, where the operator $\Delta_{t^2}$ computes the discriminant with respect to the variable $t^2$.